 We may disclose your personal information to third parties if we are required to do so through a legal obligation (for example to the police or a government body); to enable us to enforce or apply our terms and conditions or rights under an agreement; or to protect us, for example, in the case of suspected fraud or defamation.
 If you have asked us to claim Gift Aid on your donations, we will share your details with HM Revenue and Customs in order to do so.
 We do not share your information for any other purposes.

 How we store your information

 We promise to respect any personal data you share with us and keep it safe.
-Information is stored by us on computers located in the UK.
+Information is stored on our secure servers located in the UK.
 We may also store information in paper files.